n17r4m/mpyx/README.md

-Although it is possible to use vanilla functions in a mpyx pipeline, `F` is the base class that can be extended from to provide advanced functionality during the lifecycle of a child process.
+Although it is possible to use vanilla functions in a mpyx pipeline, `F` is the base class that can be extended from to provide advanced functionality during the life cycle of a child process.
 It provides useful hooks and methods to accomplish most needs:

 ```python